anita-camlic/Twitter_Sentiment_Analysis/README.md

 ______________________________________________________________________________________________________
 ## Overview
 Apple wants to be able to understand their users.
 Since product reviews can have bias, we turned to Twitter.
 Twitter is a public service for friends, family, and coworkers to communicate and stay connected through the exchange of quick, frequent messages.
 People post Tweets, which may contain photos, videos, links, and text.
 These messages are posted to your profile, sent to your followers, and are searchable on Twitter search.
 We are using a dataset with tweets from the 2016 South by Southwest music festival.
 These tweets are labeled by sentiment (Positive, Neutral, Negative).
-Each row in the data provides relavant information about the content in each tweet.
+Each row in the data provides relevant information about the content in each tweet.
 We used this dataset along with natural language processing techniques to predict tweet sentiment about Apple products and the brand itself.

 ## Business Problem

 The Apple Product team is constantly looking for changes they can implement to keep users happy.
-We were asked by Apple's Product team to create a model that can predict the sentiment of a tweet based on it's content.
+We were asked by Apple's Product team to create a model that can predict the sentiment of a tweet based on its content.
 This model will categorize tweets as either positive or negative.

 After the tweets are categorized, the Apple Product team can take a look at our words/bigrams with the highest TF-IDF average, and use that to inspire changes in certain products.
 Or, they can take a look at the negative tweets and the direct complaints that users are making on Twitter.
 These complaints and statements can then be used to make informed changes to products that users are unhappy about.
 This model will act as a general filter for finding tweets to provide insight on places of improvement.

 In turn, this will allow Apple to better serve their users.
-It will give them the opportunity to make changes to products, that will hopefully decrease the amount of complaints and increase the positive viewpoints of the Apple and it's products.
+It will give them the opportunity to make changes to products, that will hopefully decrease the number of complaints and increase the positive viewpoints of the Apple and its products.

 ## Data Overview